Are you taking a good, honest look at your company's marketing plan every year? If not, you absolutely should be.

-At the lower-end you could expect to cover messaging, ideal target clients, which channels to market to and why, and a full year of strategy and tactics to reach identified goals.
+At the lower end, you could expect to cover messaging, ideal target clients, which channels to market to and why, and a full year of strategy and tactics to reach identified goals.

-We develop this custom marketing plan before we write any content, post any social posts, build ads, or touch your website.
-This MAP is key to informing every marketing material handled by LAIRE and should even be shared with your other marketing providers and sales team to make sure all messaging is in sync.
+We develop this custom marketing plan before we write any content, publish any social posts, build ads, or touch your website.
+The MAP is key to informing every marketing material handled by LAIRE and should even be shared with your other marketing providers and sales team to make sure all messaging is in sync.

 1. Company Goals

 When we discuss your company goals, it’s a matter of understanding what you want to get out of our work together.
 This goal is generally tied to top-line revenue and can guide us in knowing exactly how much it’s going to take to help you reach those goals within our ability as your online marketing partner.

 It will also guide our conversion and web traffic targets, which ultimately inform our ad budget recommendations, social post frequency, and blog publishing cadence.